Pests of Fall: The Usual Suspects

 Stink bugs– A big, smelly problem, stink bugs head inside when the weather gets cooler.
 Stink bugs are an interesting pest, because they do not bite or sting people and they are not a vector for disease.
 However, they emit a noxious odor when they are squished and even when they are just frightened.
 Moreover, their droppings are actually harmful to fabrics and some hard surfaces.

 Cockroaches– Cockroaches are not as vulnerable to temperature swings as other pests, but they do want a water source and often infiltrate homes in the fall in order to find access to water.
 It should come as no surprise, then, that cockroaches are often found near pipes or drains.
 They do not stay there, though; instead, cockroaches will move throughout a home in search of food.
 Nocturnal pests, you may not see any cockroaches in the early stages of an infestation; but, instead, may find droppings.
-If you see one, at night, assume you have a cockroach problem; these pests live in groups, are extremely hard to kill, and reproduce quickly.
+If you see one, at night, assume you have a cockroach problem; these pests live in groups, are extremely hard to exterminate, and reproduce quickly.

 Rodents– Rats, mice, moles, and other rodents are very common fall home-invaders.
 Like other pests, they come into houses seeking warmth and food as temperatures drop and outside food sources get scarce.
 Some of us have a natural aversion to these vermin, while others may think of a single rat or mouse as adorable and be hesitant to contact an exterminator.
 Domesticated rats and mice may make good pets, but wild rats and mice are a huge health and safety hazard for people.
 They spread diseases, destroy property with their waste, and chew constantly.
 The chewing can directly damage your home, but more of a threat is that they will chew through wires, which can disrupt electrical service or even cause fires.
 In addition, they are often covered with their own pests, and these fleas, mites, ticks, and lice are happy to jump from their rodent hosts and feast on your family and your pets.